Tearsheet

 AI Analysis | Feedback

 Doug Howe has served as Chief Executive Officer of Designer Brands since April 2023.
-He joined the company in May 2022 as President of DSW Designer Shoe Warehouse and Executive Vice President of Designer Brands.
-Mr. Howe has over 30 years of retail experience, holding previous leadership positions across merchandising, design, product development, and planning.
-Prior to Designer Brands, he was Chief Merchandising Officer at Kohl's from 2018 to 2022.
-His career also includes roles at Qurate Retail Group (Global Chief Merchandising Officer for QVC and HSN), Old Navy, Walmart (Senior VP of Product Development, Strategy, Design & Development), and May Department Stores.
+He joined the Company in May 2022 as President of DSW Designer Shoe Warehouse and Executive Vice President of Designer Brands.
+Mr. Howe has over 30 years of retail experience, holding prior leadership positions across merchandising, design, product development, and planning at various companies.
+Before joining Designer Brands, he served as Chief Merchandising Officer at Kohl's for four years.
+His career also includes leadership roles at Qurate Retail Group, Gap Inc., Walmart, and May Department Stores.

 AI Analysis | Feedback